durability-labs/archivist-app-components/README.md

-# Codex Marketplace Components
+# Archivist App Components

-This project provide UI components for Codex Marketplace.
+This project provide UI components for Archivist App.
 It's in pre-alpha version, the API will change.

 ## Philosophy

 This CSS is written with semantic style.
 For more details check this [link](https://maintainablecss.com/chapters/semantics).

-The components are designed for Codex Marketplace but they can be customized with CSS variables at the global level or at the component level (class or style).
+The components are designed for Archivist App but they can be customized with CSS variables at the global level or at the component level (class or style).

 ## Prerequisites